 In 1975, the need to support the family forced a return to project management and a new career in the dairy industry.
 He built a major automated city dairy in Zurich, followed by export sales in Europe, South America and the Far and Middle East.
 Major projects in Venezuela, Iceland and Saudi Arabia resulted and visits to around 40 countries gave him a broad view of the world’s economic and social life.

 As a business development manager he was active in Eastern Europe during the breakdown of communism and witnessed the problems of uncoordinated transition to capitalism and the those of the merging West and East Germany.
 He acted as leader and co-ordinator for the milk sector of comprehensive food supply studies undertaken for the UK Know How Fund for the Former Soviet Union in Russia and in the Ukraine.
-He also acted as milk industry specialist foran EU-supported private farm sector development study in the Moscow Region.
+He also acted as milk industry specialist foran EU-supported private farm sector development study (TACIS) in the Moscow Region.

-"Retirement" includes building a chemical spray dryer in Germany, providing a technical-German translation service and Visual Basic programming.
+"Retirement" includes building a chemical spray dryer in Germany, providing a technical-German translation service and Visual Basic for Applications programming.
 He wrote "A National Plan for Survival in the 21st Century" as a manual to guide the country through a difficult century when the oil, gas and perhaps most of the coal runs out.
 His unique background in project financing and negotiation, power generation, chemical manufacture, agriculture and food processing together with an experience of "peso" capitalism in Argentina and "rouble" communism in Russia gives his plan credibility.